Blues rally for 3-2 win over Kings on Hoffman’s goal in OT

 Blues: C Brayden Schenn had the second assist on Perron’s goal to extend his point streak to four games (two goals, two assists).

 Kings: C Rasmus Kupari made his NHL debut.
-The 21-year old Finnish forward, who was the team’s first-round pick (20th overall) in the NHL draft, centered the third line.
-He was promoted from the Kings’ AHL affiliate after scoring two goals and nine points in eight games.
+The 21-year-old Finnish forward, who was the team’s first-round pick (20th overall) in the NHL draft, centered the third line.
+He was promoted from the Kings’ AHL affiliate after scoring two goals and nine points in eight games. … Kopitar has four assists in the last three games and is tied for fifth in the league with 21.

 UP NEXT